taskcluster/taskcluster-docs/src/tutorial/gecko-decision-task.md

+---
+followup:
+  links:
+    gecko-task-graph: How is the task-graph generated?
+---

 # Gecko Decision Task

 Upon detecting a push to a supported Mercurial repository, TaskCluster reads [`.taskcluster.yml`](https://dxr.mozilla.org/mozilla-central/source/.taskcluster.yml) from the root directory of the repository, in the revision just pushed.